miguelcastiyo/Syllabus-CS135/README.md

 # Attendance Policy

 Attendance and participation are mandatory.
-- Synchronous meetings (classroom): I expect you to be ready at the beginning of the meeting time, heretofore referred to as class time.
+I expect you to be ready at the beginning of the meeting time, heretofore referred to as class time.
 I do not record attendance at the beginning of each class but our scheduled quiz keeps track of that.
 Please notify me in advance if you will be late or absent (*things happen, I just want to make sure you don't fall behind as we only meet once per week*).

 While not a specific component of your overall score, I use attendance and participation statistics when computing final letter grades.
 You are responsible for all topics presented in class or posted/discussed in Canvas and our Discord server.